DIY Butterfly Hair Bows

 Want to make some adorable butterfly hair accessories for the little girls in your life?
-These butterfly hair bows are so simple to make with fabric scraps and are perfect for girls of all ages!
+This butterfly hair bow is so simple to make with fabric scraps and perfect for girls of all ages!

-Ellie, my little munchkin loves wearing cute hair accessories and have been asking for a DIY butterfly hair bow for a while.
-And since spring is here I thought this is the perfect time to take a break from my hectic life and make some adorable butterfly hair bows!
+Ellie, my little munchkin loves wearing cute hair accessories and have been asking for a butterfly hair bow for a while.
+And since spring is here I thought this is the perfect time to take a break from my hectic life and make some adorable DIY fabric hair bows !

 Want more ideas for hair accessories?

 This project is not only a great scrap buster and mood changer, it’s also a super cheap way to update your spring wardrobe!
-These butterfly hair bows can be used as hair ties as I did, hair clips or cute details for tops, dresses and headbands!
+This butterfly hair bow can be used as a hair tie as I did, hair clip or a cute detail for tops, dresses and headbands!
 I have a lot of hair ties that are too plain for my taste so I decided to add interest and a dose of cuteness to these but the possibilities are endless with these butterfly hair accessories!

-I made a pattern for these cute butterflies, available for purchase here or get it free when you join my sewing or craft newsletter!
+I made a pattern for these cute butterflies, available to purchase here!

 - exacto knife